Archmonger/ServeStatic/README.md

 -   Serving compressed content (gzip and Brotli formats, handling Accept-Encoding and Vary headers correctly)
 -   Setting far-future cache headers on content which won't change

 Worried that serving static files with Python is horribly inefficient?
 Still think you should be using Amazon S3?
 Have a look at the FAQ below.
+Additionally, you can get started with `ServeStatic` by reading the [documentation](https://archmonger.github.io/ServeStatic/).

 ## Frequently Asked Questions